Andreas-Garcia/audiometa/README.md

 5. `/` (slash) - Last resort, may be confusing

 If all these separators are present in the values, a comma (`,`) is used as a last resort.

+**ID3v2.4 null value Separation**
+ID3v2.4 uses null bytes (`\0`) as the official separator for multi-value fields.
+The library will use null bytes when writing to ID3v2.4.

 **Selection Logic:**